 The Compound of the Basilica of the Annunciation

 So the Basilica of the Annunciation stands on al-Bishara Street (“The Annunciation” in Arabic); the main street of the Old City of Nazareth.
 The Basilica of the Annunciation stands on the southern side of the compound.
 To its north is a large plaza that stands on pillars and below it are the remains of the ancient village of Nazareth in situ.
 On the eastern side of the compound stands the building of the Franciscan monastery first erected in 1620.
 In 1930 the building was demolished, and under it, the present structure.

 North of the monastery is the Church of St. Joseph, and according to medieval tradition; it was established on the site of the workshop of Joseph, who was a carpenter by profession.
 The present church building was erected in 1914 on the outline of the former Crusader church and its Neo-Romanesque style.
 Next to it stands a square bell tower bearing a red roof.

 No doubt, the Basilica of the Annunciation is the most unique and prominent structure in the city of Nazareth; and in its forty years of existence, it has become the most recognizable symbol of the city.
-Furthermore, the basilica is built of two large levels that are completely different from each other in character; their quality of lighting; and the atmosphere they soak up.
+Furthermore, the basilica is built of two large levels that are entirely different from each other; their quality of lighting, and the atmosphere they soak up.